-This Practice Note has been issued jointly by the HPC Practice Committees for the guidance of Panels and to assist those appearing before them.
+This Practice Note has been issued by the Council for the guidance of Practice Committee Panels and to assist those appearing before them.

 Introduction

 Many people will find appearing before a Panel to be a daunting experience and it is vital that Panels, whilst remaining fair, independent and impartial, are aware of and responsive to the differing needs of those who appear before them.